Akashssingh/ehrshot-network-analysis_project1_akash_samuel/README.md

 echo $env:EHRSHOT_DATA_DIR
 ```

 However, it is highly recommended to align your data to the cloned repo.
 Downloaded repo is the root directory, relocate your data folder as data/EHRShot_sampled_2000patients in it.
+If after setting environment variable using above command, the program run gives error, then you must set a data folder in cloned repo and in that data folder copy and paste the EHRShot_sampled_2000patients folder.

 Clone the repository and run the pipeline with a **single command**: